This post will take a small dive into some common ways to calculate the equity value of a company, focusing on private businesses.

 Valuing Equity Definition

-- ‘Going Concern Value’ = the business continues operating for the foreseeable future, or
+- Going concern value: the business continues operating for the foreseeable future

-- ‘Liquidation Value’ = the business assets are liquidated and the business is closed.
+- Liquidation value: the business assets are liquidated and the business is closed

 Based on those premises, you can see that if a business was forced to liquidate its assets, it could return a different value than if it was assumed to continue operating as normal.

-Another relevant point within the valuation framework is the ‘Standard of Value’.
-There are several ‘standards of value’ resulting in different estimations of equity value, even if it is the same company, for example:
+Another relevant point within the valuation framework is the standard of value.
+There are several standards of value, resulting in different estimations of equity value, even if it is the same company.
+For example:

-- ‘Fair Market Value’ = this is a fair price that a person with reasonable knowledge of the relevant facts, would pay under no compulsion to buy, e.g., you, me, your friend Bob, Sarah etc (Given that all are aware of the relevant facts to buy the business).
-They don’t need to have a particular interest in the business, it is a hypothetical situation.
+- Fair market value: this is a fair price that a person with reasonable knowledge of the relevant facts would pay under no compulsion to buy, e.g., you, me, your friend Bob, etc.), given that the person is aware of the relevant facts involved in buying the business.
+They don’t need to have a particular interest in the business’ this is simply a hypothetical situation.

-- ‘Investment Value’ = the value to a specific individual or entity.
-Think of a retailer buying their wholesaler; there are synergies between both business models that could make the subject company more valuable to the retailer than to a random person in the market; although, synergies are not necessarily implied in each investment value calculation.
+- Investment value: the value to a specific individual or entity.
+Think of a retailer buying their wholesaler: there are synergies between both business models that could make the subject company more valuable to the retailer than to a random person in the market.
+However, synergies are not necessarily implied in each investment value calculation.

 How to Value Equity

-Surplus Cash = Additional cash on the balance sheet that is not necessary for the operation of the business.
+Surplus Cash: additional cash on the balance sheet that is not necessary for the operation of the business

-Surplus Net Assets = Surplus assets minus surplus liabilities.
-Surplus refers to the fact that these are not necessary for the business’ operation.
+Surplus Net Assets: surplus assets minus surplus liabilities.
+“Surplus” refers to the fact that these are not necessary for the business’ operation

-Interest bearing debt = Normally, short and long term debt to unrelated parties.
-It may sometimes include debt to related parties which depends on whether it’s disguised equity or if it’s truly debt.
+Interest Bearing Debt: normally, short- and long-term debt to unrelated parties.
+It may sometimes include debt to related parties, which depends on whether it’s disguised equity or if it’s truly debt

-The reason behind adding surplus cash is because some companies may sit on a pile of cash and not need the full amount to fund the operations or financing working capital needs in the short-term.
+The reason behind adding surplus cash is that some companies may sit on a pile of cash and not need the full amount to fund the operations or financing working capital needs in the short-term.

-Equity Valuation Model Example
+Equity Valuation Model Example:

-- The Enterprise Value of the bakery = $800,000
+- The enterprise value of the bakery = $800,000

-- Bank Loan = $100,000
+- Bank loan = $100,000

 Equity Value = $800,000 (Enterprise Value) + $50,000 (surplus cars/assets) – $100,000 (bank loan/debt)

-Equity Value = $750,000.
+Equity Value = $750,000

-Now, this is where is can get a little tricky, $750,000 is the value of 100% of the Equity Value, but each sister owns 33.33%, so what is the value of each of their 33.33%?
+Now, this is where things can get a little tricky. $750,000 is the value of 100% of the equity value, but each sister owns 33.33%, so what is the value of each of their 33.33%?
 Is it simply $750,000 divided by 3?